 Product and engineering teams at Relativity are now proactive with self-service access to their own cloud spend for application workloads so they can take ownership of cloud costs.

-With Harness Continuous Efficiency, teams can view cloud cost by:
+With Harness Cloud Cost Management, teams can view cloud cost by:

 - Node and Pod

 In addition, teams can set pro-active budgets and alerting associated with their application, microservice and clusters.